ismaberra/goalguard/README.md

-The goal of this project is to predic the direction of a penalty kick solely based on the kicker's run-up.
+The goal of this project is to predict the direction of a penalty kick solely based on the kicker's run-up.

 # I) Dataset collection